vyos/vyos-documentation/docs/configuration/vpn/ipsec.rst

 * ``options``

  * ``disable-route-autoinstall`` Do not automatically install routes to remote networks;

  * ``flexvpn`` Allows FlexVPN vendor ID payload (IKEv2 only).
 Send the Cisco FlexVPN vendor ID payload (IKEv2 only), which is required in order to make Cisco brand devices allow negotiating a local traffic selector (from strongSwan's point of view) that is not the assigned virtual IP address if such an address is requested by strongSwan.
 Sending the Cisco FlexVPN vendor ID prevents the peer from narrowing the initiator's local traffic selector and allows it to e.g. negotiate a TS of 0.0.0.0/0 == 0.0.0.0/0 instead.
 This has been tested with a "tunnel mode ipsec ipv4" Cisco template but should also work for GRE encapsulation;

  * ``interface`` Interface Name to use.
 The name of the interface on which virtual IP addresses should be installed.
 If not specified the addresses will be installed on the outbound interface;

- * ``virtual-ip`` Allows to install virtual-ip addresses.
-Comma separated list of virtual IPs to request in IKEv2 configuration payloads or IKEv1 Mode Config.
+ * ``virtual-ip`` Allows the installation of virtual-ip addresses.
+A comma separated list of virtual IPs to request in IKEv2 configuration payloads or IKEv1 Mode Config.
 The wildcard addresses 0.0.0.0 and :: request an arbitrary address, specific addresses may be defined.
-The responder may return a different address, though, or none at all.
-Define the ``virtual-address`` option to configure the IP address in site-to-site hierarchy.
+The responder may return a different address, or none at all.
+Define the ``virtual-address`` option to configure the IP address in a site-to-site hierarchy.

 *************************
 IPsec policy matching GRE